rust-lang/rust/src/doc/rustc-dev-guide/src/backend/codegen.md

 ## Running LLVM, linking, and metadata generation

-Once LLVM IR for all of the functions and statics, etc is built, it is time to start running LLVM and its optimisation passes.
+Once LLVM IR for all of the functions and statics, etc is built, it is time to start running LLVM and its optimization passes.
 LLVM IR is grouped into "modules".
 Multiple "modules" can be codegened at the same time to aid in multi-core utilisation.
 These "modules" are what we refer to as _codegen units_.
 These units were established way back during monomorphisation